How is BKR’s stock performing after recent trades?

 Sponsored

-Further, it is important to consider BKR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.46.Likewise, its price to free cash flow for the last twelve months stands at 350.97.
-BKR’s price to book ratio for the most recent quarter was 2.09, resulting in an 8.16 price to cash per share for the period.
+Further, it is important to consider BKR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.35.Likewise, its price to free cash flow for the last twelve months stands at 326.49.
+BKR’s price to book ratio for the most recent quarter was 2.00, resulting in an 7.59 price to cash per share for the period.

 How does Baker Hughes Company (BKR) stock rate among analysts?
 Buy, sell, or hold?